 - a.
 Minimum of 30 semester hours of graduate credit, of which no more than six hours are counted from the category of M.S. thesis or Ph.
 D. dissertation research (MBC6960/8960) - b.
 Preparation of a written M.S. thesis based upon the results of an original research investigation performed by the student during the M.S. program at The University of Toledo. - c.
 Successful oral defense of the thesis before the thesis advisory committee (consisting of the thesis adviser and two other members) and presentation of the results of the thesis research in a seminar before the department of medicinal and biological chemistry. - d.
 Acceptance of this thesis by the M.S. thesis adviser and the thesis advisory committee. - e.
-Maintenance of a GPA of 3.0 or higher.
+Maintenance of a cumulative graduate GPA of 3.0 or higher. - f.
+Two semesters of experience as a teaching assistant.
+The program believes experience in teaching is critical to solidifying the student's understanding of the basics of the field and improving communication skills.

-Doctor of Philosophy in Medicinal Chemistry
+Doctor of Philosophy in Medicinal Chemistry 2014 Catalog